-Top Upcoming Zombie Games Of 2021 - Gameranx
+11 Best NEW Zombie Games of 2021 - Gameranx

 - Competitive Multiplayer: N/A

-While Capcom had been going back to remake some of those earlier installments to the franchise, their next big installment will be a continuation of the series.
-Resident Evil Village will put players right back into the shoes of Ethan after the events of Resident Evil 7.
-Ethan’s world is once again thrown out of wack after Chris Redfield decides to show back up in an expected turn of events.
-This leaves Ethan demanding answers, but the only way he’ll get them is to track Chris down to a mysterious village in Europe.
+While Capcom had been going back to remake some of those earlier installments to the franchise, the latest extensive installment is a new mainline release.
+Resident Evil Village puts players right back into the shoes of Ethan after the events of Resident Evil 7.
+Ethan’s world is again thrown out of wack after Chris Redfield decides to show back up in an expected turn of events.
+This leaves Ethan demanding answers after his child, Rose, is seemingly kidnapped.
+Stuck in a remote village with new horrifying creatures, it’s a terrifying uphill battle.
+Although, outside of the usual undead zombies, this game features a variety of enemies.
+Everything from lycans to vampires is found here.
+Meanwhile, the gameplay features the familiar tropes of a Resident Evil game.
+There is plenty of exploration, boss battles, and puzzles to solve.
+Fortunately, the developers have also added a recap video, so if you missed out on Resident Evil 7, then you’ll still be able to catch everything that happened before the start of Resident Evil Village.

-So far we are looking at another first-person perspective gameplay with some different types of enemies.
-From the trailers we’ve seen a play on werewolves which may be one of the more common enemies, you could find while exploring the village.
-While this game is slated for 2021 and the current-generation of console platforms, it has been stated that Capcom would be looking at last-generation consoles potentially as well.
-However, we’re uncertain if there are any changes in general planned for Resident Evil Village.
-In December of 2020, a ransomware group hacked Capcom and leaked out a development build of Resident Evil Village which revealed major plot points so far for the game.